Integrated Programs Build Stronger Communities

 Improves the management, practice, and accountability of public systems serving vulnerable children and families.

-Provides project-based support to individual artists and small and mid-size arts organizations to make new and innovative work accessible to Bay Area cultures and communities.
+Provides support to individual artists and small and mid-size arts organizations to make new and innovative work accessible to Bay Area cultures and communities.

 Immigrants and Refugees

 Low-income immigrant families will be able to bring their experience, vibrance, and determination to bear to build a higher quality of life through: 1) greater acceptance and appreciation from established residents, 2) more integrated and tailored support from community nonprofits, and 3) policies that address their needs and contributions.

 - Many large, mainstream institutions are unresponsive to the needs of newcomers.

 - Many nonprofit organizations need to improve their internal capacities to provide services and to carry out their work.

 - Low-income newcomers are vulnerable to fraud, exploitation, and discrimination.

 - Low-income newcomers are often unfamiliar with English, local customs and norms, institutions, laws, nonprofits, and local agencies.